|9:45AM||10:30AM||What's New in CR-8000 2018|

 |Cable Accessory Selection Tool for Electrical Harness Design in E3.series|

-In the product development environment, the Electrical Harness Design group, post Design phase, manually select and add the accessories such as Cable Tie, Cable Marker etc.. to the Cable Harness Design.
-This manual selection leads to quality issues such as incorrect fittings which further leads to ECOs.
+In the post-design phase of the product development environment, the electrical harness design group manually select and add the accessories such as cable tie, cable marker etc. to the cable harness design.
+This manual selection causes quality issues such as incorrect fittings, which may lead to ECOs.

 |12:45PM||1:30PM||CR-8000 Tips and Tricks 2018|